-During the First Quarter of Fiscal 2016 and First Quarter of Fiscal 2015, financing activities provided \$103.2 million and \$10.4 million of cash, respectively.
-In the First Quarter of Fiscal 2016, we increased debt primarily for the purpose of purchasing the Southern Tide business, funding our capital expenditures, payment of dividends and funding the final working capital settlement associated with our Ben Sherman discontinued operations.
-In First Quarter of Fiscal 2015, we increased debt primarily as a result of our cash needs to fund the final contingent consideration payment for the Lilly Pulitzer acquisition, capital expenditures and dividends, which exceeded our cash flow from operations during the period.
-During the First Quarter of Fiscal 2016 and the First Quarter of Fiscal 2015, we paid \$4.5 million and \$4.2 million of dividends, respectively.
+During the First Half of Fiscal 2016, financing activities provided \$50.3 million of cash while in the First Half of Fiscal 2015 financing activities used \$82.8 million of cash.
+In the First Half of Fiscal 2016, we increased debt primarily for the purpose of purchasing the Southern Tide business, funding our capital expenditures and payment of dividends, which in the aggregate exceeded our cash flow from operations.
+During the First Half of Fiscal 2015, we decreased debt as cash provided by our operating activities and the proceeds from the sale of Ben Sherman exceeded our cash requirements for capital expenditures, contingent consideration payments and dividends.
+During the First Half of Fiscal 2016 and the First Half of Fiscal 2015, we paid \$9.1 million and \$8.3 million of dividends, respectively.